AlexRamos93/AlexRamos93/README.md

 ### Hi there 👋

-I'm Software engineer / Smart Contracts Engineer from Brazil.
+I'm Software engineer from Brazil.

 ### Bio
+- 🔭 Senior Blockchain Developer at Protofire.io
 - 📚 Degree in General Programming, ITD Canada, 2018.
 <!--
 **AlexRamos93/AlexRamos93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.